Max-X2/Coding-Full-Stack-Web-Development/README.md

-# Coding Ninjas Full Stack Web Development
+# Coding BellYou's Full Stack Web Development

-This repository contains all the resources and materials for the Coding Ninjas Full Stack Web Development course.
+This repository contains all the resources and materials for the Coding BellYou Full Stack Web Development course.
 The course is designed for students who are new to web development and want to learn how to build dynamic, full-featured web applications.
 The course covers a wide range of topics in web development, including HTML, CSS, JavaScript, Node.js, Express, MongoDB, and more.

 ## Contents